6 Back-end API

 5. Groovy offers a small number of conveniences over Java.

-6.2.2 Types Of Microservices
+6.2.2 Types of Microservices

 There are two types of microservices as follows: